-The health benefits of phosphorous include healthy bone formation, improved digestion, regulated excretion, protein formation, hormonal balance, improved energy extraction, cellular repair, optimized chemical reactions, and proper nutrient utilization.
-The health benefits of phosphorous make it an important constituent of any diet.
+The health benefits of phosphorus include healthy bone formation, improved digestion, regulated excretion, protein formation, and hormonal balance.
+It also ensures improved energy extraction, cellular repair, optimized chemical reactions, and proper nutrient utilization.
+These benefits of phosphorous make it an important constituent of any diet.

-Phosphorus is an important constituent of human bones, meaning that it would be impossible to one function normally without an adequate amount of this mineral in the body.
-In fact, phosphorus is regularly noted as the second most profuse mineral in the human body, and is the second most important element when it comes to maintaining bone health and integrity, behind calcium.
+Phosphorus is an important constituent of human bones, meaning that it would be impossible for the body to function normally without an adequate amount of this mineral.
+In fact, phosphorus is regularly noted as the second-most profuse mineral in the human body and is the second-most important element when it comes to maintaining bone health and integrity, behind calcium.
 Other health benefits of phosphorus are vital for performing essential activities for different body parts like the brain, kidney, heart, and blood.
 It is an essential part of our diet, particularly as children, when the most growth and development occurs.

 Important Sources of Phosphorus